containerbuildsystem/osbs-docs/docs/users.rst

 remote_source, OSBS will request a source archive bundle from cachito.
 The keys accepted here are described below.

-.. note:: In order for these entries to be used, both OSBS cachito integration and usage of remote_sources need to be allowed in the OSBS Instance configuration.
-See :ref:`configure-cachito-instance` and :ref:`allow-multiple-remote-sources`.

 name
   Serves as a unique identifier for the remote source.